-The tourism channel of distribution is an operating structure, system, or linkage of various combinations of organizations through which a producer of travel products describes, sells, or confirms travel arrangements to the buyer.
-For example, it would be impractical for a cruise line to have a sales office in every market city of five thousand or more people.
-The most efficient method is to market through over twenty thousand retail travel agencies in the United States and pay them a commission for every cruise sold.
+he tourism channel of distribution is an operating structure, system, or linkage of various combinations of organizations through which a producer of travel products describes, sells, or confirms travel arrangements to the buyer.
+For example, it would be impractical for a cruise line to have a sales office in every market city of 5,000 or more people.
+The most efficient method is to market through more than 15,000 retail travel agencies in the United States and pay them a commission for every cruise sold.
 The cruises could also be sold through such intermediaries as tour wholesalers (who would include a cruise in a package vacation), through corporate travel offices, via the Internet, or by an association such as an automobile club.
 Thus, the cruise line uses a combination of distribution channel organizations to sell cruises.
 Figure 7.1 extracts the operating sectors from Figure 1.2 and shows that travel trade is one of the important sectors of the tourism industry.
 Tourism distribution channels are similar to those of other basic industries such as agriculture or manufacturing (see Figure 7.2).
-Their
+Their products flow to the ultimate consumer through wholesalers, distributors, and middlemen.
+Although there are similarities with other industries, the tourism distribution system is unique.
+Tourism produces mainly services that are intangible.
+There is no physical product that can be held in inventory to flow from one sales intermediary to another.
+Instead, the "product" is, for example, a hotel room that is available on a certain day, which is very temporal.
+If the room is not sold, that revenue is lost forever.